strontic/strontic.github.io/xcyclopedia/library/bash.exe-FB0A628075D0396D905BD689F5C08D5E.md

 ## Possible Misuse

 *The following table contains possible examples of `bash.exe` being misused.
-While `bash.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `bash.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --